It’s hard to find good B2B business ideas.

-It’s hard to find good business ideas in B2B.
-You want an opportunity you can execute on, a problem you can be passionate about and that, over time, can lead to a sustainable competitive advantage.
+As a founder, you want an opportunity you can execute on, a problem you can be passionate about and that, over time, can lead to a sustainable competitive advantage.
 It’s not a decision you want to rush.

-Go on a Listening Tour
+2. By Going on a Listening Tour

 One thing that’s often overlooked is that, Excel is the most-widespread programming language in the world.
 In many businesses, people have built extremely sophisticated Excel models.
 Those spreadsheets are often central to business operations, and that’s a liability for companies.